mindreframer/mindreframer.github.com/INBOX.md

   We can not solve problems by using the same kind of thinking we used when we created them.
 (Albert Einstein)

-Hackpad (https://hackpad.com/) will be opensource soon:
-  We have some exciting news — Hackpad will be released as open source software in the next few weeks!

 ### Node.js / JavaScript
   - http://thenodeway.io/posts/testing-essentials/